logo

 Abstract

-High-performance organic neuromorphic devices with miniaturized device size and computing capability are essential elements for developing brain-inspired humanoid intelligence technique.
-However, due to the structural inhomogeneity of most organic materials, downscaling of such devices to nanoscale and their high-density integration into compact matrices with reliable device performance remain challenging at the moment.
-Herein, based on the design of a semicrystalline polymer PBFCL10 with ordered structure to regulate dense and uniform formation of conductive nanofilaments, we realize an organic synapse with the smallest device dimension of 50 nm and highest integration size of 1 Kb reported thus far.
-The as-fabricated PBFCL10 synapses can switch between 32 conductance states linearly with a high cycle-to-cycle uniformity of 98.89% and device-to-device uniformity of 99.71%, which are the best results of organic devices.
-A mixed-signal neuromorphic hardware system based on the organic neuromatrix and FPGA controller is implemented to execute spiking-plasticity-related algorithm for decision-making tasks.
+High-performance organic neuromorphic devices with miniaturized dimensions and robust computing capability are critical for brain-inspired intelligence.
+Yet, the structural inhomogeneity of most organic materials hampers reliable downscaling to the nanoscale and high-density integration.
+Here, a semicrystalline polymer, PBFCL10, is designed with ordered molecular packing to regulate dense and uniform conductive nanofilament formation.
+This enables an organic synapse with a minimum device size of 50 nm and a highest integration of 1 Kb (32 × 32).
+The PBFCL10 synapses exhibit linear switching across 32 conductance states with high uniformity (98.89% cycle-to-cycle and 99.71% device-to-device).
+A mixed-signal neuromorphic hardware system combining the organic neuromatrix and an FPGA controller executes spiking-plasticity-related algorithms for decision-making tasks.

 Publisher